nicolascalo/biomedical_data_pipelines/drug_screening_campaign_data_aggregation/README.md

 - Automated data processing and compilation of the results in a single master pdf file

-# Action
+# :point_right: Action

-## Open source and free-to-use software ecosystem
+## :computer: Open source and free-to-use software ecosystem

 - R and RStudio (for parametrized R-markdown reporting)
 - LaTex-based pdf generation
 - ggplot2 for static graphs

-## Reproducibility and traceability of results
+## :male_detective: Reproducibility and traceability of results

 - Complete compilation of all individual dose response curves and associated metrics, along with traceability information for the contained individual experiments

-## Data processing and display
+## :gear::chart_with_upwards_trend: Data processing and display

 - Normalization of individual experimental using included positive and negative controls
 - Automated determination of the concentration range to integrate